Terrycoco/app-designer/README.md

 A starter project for React, Redux & Webpack

 ###Also Includes###
+* Testing with Mocha & Chai
-react-router
+* react-router
-palette designer
+* palette designer
-Example Files
+* Example Files

 ###Getting Started###